Send your first API request

 3. Postman received the response and displayed it in the Response pane.

 You used Postman to send an API request and got a response from the API server.
-It's okay to take a moment to sit back and reflect on how cool that is!
+How cool is that?

 Request and response illustration